jiayiwus1x/Amoebot/README.md

 ## Usage

-Please follow along these jupyter notebooks:
+Please follow along

-1. adaptive_robot.ipynb
+1. main.py with function library func.py and ploting library visual_lib.py

 Simulating a flocking robot that moves downward through a maze.
 The sizes of the maze/robot and the interactions between them are customizable.

-2.interactive-soft robot.ipynb
+2.interactive-soft-robot.ipynb

 Creating an enviornment where you can change the maze in real time.